+The government debt valuation equation equates the market value of public debt to the present value of future surpluses.
 We focus on the response of aggregate Treasury valuations around the cost releases of individual proposals.
-Suppose the cost releases are a systematic news source about the individual proposal's cash flows or aggregate surplus policy.
-In that case, this news should be reflected in Treasury valuations since the government budget identity equates the market value of public debt to the present value of future surpluses.
+If the cost releases contain news about the individual proposal's cash flows or reveal aggregate surplus policy, Treasury valuations should adjust unless all proposals are fully fiscally backed.
 In daily event windows, we find that cost releases of large proposals expected to increase future deficits (e.g., tax cuts or spending) significantly lower the Treasury valuations.

-The consistent negative bond price responses to large negative cost releases are difficult to rationalize in a standard full information rational expectations (FIRE) framework.
-Instead, we interpret our findings in a framework where Treasury investors use these cost releases to learn about the entire path of future surpluses and the underlying policy parameters governing surplus dynamics rather than only inferring the cost impact of an individual proposal.
+The steady negative bond price responses to large negative cost releases are difficult to rationalize in a standard full information rational expectations (FIRE) framework.
+Investors are unlikely to consistently underestimate the expected budgetary impact of proposals.
+Instead, we argue that Treasury investors use these cost releases to learn about the entire path of future surpluses and the underlying policy parameters governing surplus dynamics rather than only inferring revisions to the cost impact of an individual proposal.